Shaf2665/Basic-AI-Chatbot/README.md

    pip install -r requirements.txt pip install flask
    ```
-Ignore this step if you have already insttalled requirements.txt
+Ignore this step if you have already installed requirements.txt

 2. **Set your Gemini API key:**